Letters from Lodi

 Different regions should produce different styles of Zinfandel.
 That's what makes all of the world's finest wines so interesting.
 Lodi in itself is varied enough to produce its own range of styles (see our 2019 post, Direct influence of east vs. west side terroirs on the taste of Zinfandel).

-Today's finest example of Lodi Zinfandel, for the most part, are largely crafted as pure varietals (no blending of Petite Sirah) to reflect the natural attributes of individual vineyards.
-The groundbreaking Lodi Native project helped foster the practice of native yeast fermentation to further accentuate vineyard characteristics, and use of older barrels to allow the natural qualities of grape and place to shine the brightest.
-Yet, because most of the wine world is still unaware of tiny, special, venerated vineyards such as Marian's (planted in 1901), Lizzy James (1904), Steacy Ranch (1907), Rous (1909), Soucie (1916), Stampede (between the 1920s and 1940s), TruLux (1940s and 1970s) or Wegat (1958), Lodi Zinfandels are still largely underappreciated, and definitely undervalued.
+Today's finest examples of Lodi Zinfandel, for the most part, are largely crafted as pure varietals (no blending of Petite Sirah) to reflect the natural attributes of individual vineyards.
+The groundbreaking Lodi Native project helped foster the practice of native yeast fermentation to further accentuate vineyard characteristics, and the use of older barrels to allow the natural qualities of grapes and place to shine the brightest.
+Yet, because most of the wine world is still unaware of tiny, special, venerated vineyards such as Marian's (planted in 1901), Lizzy James' (1904), Steacy Ranch's (1907), Rous's (1909), Soucie's (1916), Stampede (between the 1920s and 1940s), TruLux (1940s and 1970s) or Wegat (1958), Lodi Zinfandels are still largely underappreciated, and definitely undervalued.

 It stands to reason, when you think of it, that a Zinfandel that is just as rare and distinctive (in many cases, more!) as a Cabernet Sauvignon or Pinot Noir-based wine should enjoy just as much prestige, and sell for just as much—that is, for over $100, $200, even $300—as any other wine in the world.
 Not that Zinfandel lovers would actually want that; but until this becomes at least a possibility, there's probably something wrong with this wine world of ours.

-Needless to say, this would go a long ways towards alleviating the cost-of-farming crisis facing many of the old vine growths today.
+Needless to say, this would go a long way towards alleviating the cost-of-farming crisis facing many of the old vine growths today.